Sparring with David Fincher’s transgressive exercise in cult appeal

 I was seventeen when David Fincher’s adaptation of Chuck Palahniuk’s transgressive novel hit the theatres, and after seeing it I was immediately convinced that what I had just witnessed was a philosophical happening of monumental importance.
 Further watches only confirmed my feelings, but the passing of time has altered my opinion somewhat.
 In hindsight, it is easy to see how the movie could have affected me so deeply.
 For a rebellious teen looking to carve out a groove in the world, this was Friedrich Nietzsche for the GAP generation.

 Palahniuk invents wholly fantastical solutions to banal realities.
 They are clever and cynical and cutely delivered — everything a newly independent soul is searching for in a world that contradicts the facile dreams of adolescence.
-The movie is also extremely well made.
-It is executed at a blistering pace — slick and stylish as flash cuts and subliminal flickers sprinkle events with stardust, resulting in a once high-tech spectacle of chic dissidence.
+The movie is also extremely well made — slick and stylish as flash cuts and subliminal flickers sprinkle events with stardust, resulting in a once high-tech spectacle of chic dissidence.

 Though its satirical tone sometimes feels forced in a way that devalues its message, the set-up is quite brilliant, as buttoned-down corporate lackey Edward Norton has his catalogue life blasted into oblivion, only to discover that it’s only when we lose everything that we’re free to do anything.
 All his character needs is a push in the right direction, and that push comes in the form of Brad Pitt’s fearless and insouciant Tyler Durden, who doesn’t so much push him as he does knock him to the cold, wet concrete, a place where Norton’s character awakens to something known as Fight Club.